chen3feng/blade-build/doc/en/functions.md

 ```

-Usually, it is an error for glob to return an empty result, but you can specify `allow=True` to eliminate this error if it is surely you expected.
+Usually, it is an error for glob to return an empty result, but you can specify `allow_empty=True` to eliminate this error if it is surely you expected.